Logical qubits with erasure conversion using metastable neutral atoms: Discussion

 In this work, we have demonstrated a zoned architecture for metastable $^{171}$Yb qubits leveraging mid-circuit erasure error detection, low-decoherence atom transport and robust entangling gates.
 We implemented several QEC primitives with erasure conversion, including error correction during decoding using an error-detecting code and logical state teleportation between code blocks.
+Overall, our results show a clear benefit of erasure conversion in error-correction circuits: even with a small $d=2$ code, we observe improved logical-qubit performance without any postselection, unambiguously demonstrating the advantages of erasure conversion.
+This work also provides a first demonstration of adaptive circuit execution conditioned on erasure information.